 Ziegler’s skillful use of artillery and his masterful fire plans during the Liri Valley operations contributed to the success of the advance to Rome and resulted in his appointment to the Distinguished Service Order.
 At the end of operations in Italy in early 1945, the Brigadier accompanied his gunners to North-West Europe and a role in the final defeat of the Third Reich.
 In September 1945, he received the Most Excellent Order of the British Empire in the grade of Commander.

 At the end of hostilities, Brigadier Ziegler served with the British Foreign Office (German Section).
 He was Deputy Commander Hannover Region with the Control Commission for Germany and later, until 1950, served as the Regional Administration Officer, Land in Niedersachsen.

-Leaving the army in 1950, he joined the Canadian National Railway where he served in a number of senior positions across Canada until 1956.
-He then joined Inland Cement Industries and worked in a number of senior management positions until his retirement in 1971.
+Leaving the army in 1950, he joined the Canadian National Railway where he served in many senior positions across Canada until 1956.
+He then joined Inland Cement Industries and worked in many senior management positions until his retirement in 1971.

 Active in a wide variety of community-related activities, he served as an advisor to the University of Alberta School of Commerce, as Governor of the Arctic Institute of North America, as Director of the Alberta Chamber of Resources, on the Advisory Board of the Salvation Army and as a member of the Alberta and Northwest Territories Council, the Duke of Edinburgh Award in Canada.

-Brigadier Ziegler’s contributions to the Royal Regiment and to Canada will inspire future generations of Canadian Gunners to the service of Canada.
-He passed away in Edmonton in 1999.
+Brigadier Ziegler’s contributions to the Royal Regiment and Canada will inspire future generations of Canadian Gunners to the service of Canada.
+He died in Edmonton in 1999.